Nokia Oyj (NOK) Shares Up Despite Recent Market Volatility

-Nokia Oyj (NYSE: NOK)’s stock price has increased by 1.28 compared to its previous closing price of 4.68.
-However, the company has experienced a 3.27% gain in its stock price over the last five trading sessions.
+Nokia Oyj (NYSE: NOK)’s stock price has increased by 1.45 compared to its previous closing price of 4.84. however, the company has experienced a 6.05% increase in its stock price over the last five trading days.
 The Wall Street Journal reported on 07/21/22 that Nokia Boosts Sales as Turnaround Gains Steam

 Is It Worth Investing in Nokia Oyj (NYSE: NOK) Right Now?

-Nokia Oyj (NYSE: NOK) has a price-to-earnings ratio that is above its average at 5.90x. and a 36-month beta value of 0.96.
-Opinions on the stock are mixed, with 19 analysts rating it as a “buy,” 4 as “overweight,” 9 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Nokia Oyj (NYSE: NOK) is 6.06x, which is above its average ratio.
+Moreover, the 36-month beta value for NOK is 0.96.
+Analysts have varying opinions on the stock, with 19 analysts rating it as a “buy,” 4 as “overweight,” 9 as “hold,” and 0 as “sell.”

 Sponsored

-The average price predicted for Nokia Oyj (NOK) by analysts is $6.34, which is $1.96 above the current market price.
-The public float for NOK is 5.54B, and at present, short sellers hold a 0.24% of that float.
-On March 30, 2023, the average trading volume of NOK was 17.68M shares.
+The average price recommended by analysts for Nokia Oyj (NOK) is $6.35, which is $1.79 above the current market price.
+The public float for NOK is 5.54B and currently, short sellers hold a 0.24% of that float.
+On April 03, 2023, NOK’s average trading volume was 17.80M shares.

 NOK’s Market Performance

-The stock of Nokia Oyj (NOK) has seen a 3.27% increase in the past week, with a 3.04% rise in the past month, and a 2.60% gain in the past quarter.
-The volatility ratio for the week is 1.71%, and the volatility levels for the past 30 days are at 1.92% for NOK.
-The simple moving average for the last 20 days is 1.79% for NOK stock, with a simple moving average of 0.31% for the last 200 days.
+NOK stock saw an increase of 6.05% in the past week, with a monthly gain of 4.91% and a quarterly increase of 4.91%.
+The volatility ratio for the week is 1.20%, and the volatility levels for the last 30 days are 1.85% for Nokia Oyj (NOK).
+The simple moving average for the last 20 days is 5.11% for NOK stock, with a simple moving average of 3.87% for the last 200 days.

-Volatility was left at 1.92%, however, over the last 30 days, the volatility rate increased by 1.71%, as shares surge +3.04% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.66% lower at present.
+Volatility was left at 1.85%, however, over the last 30 days, the volatility rate increased by 1.20%, as shares surge +1.87% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +4.91% upper at present.

 Stock Fundamentals for NOK